gatsbyjs/gatsby/docs/docs/schema-gql-type.md

 #### Foreign Key reference (`___NODE`)

 If not a mapping field, it might instead end in `___NODE`, signifying that its value is an ID that is a foreign key reference to another node in redux.
-Check out the [Create a Source Plugin](/docs/create-source-plugin/#create-source-plugin) for how this works from a user point of view.
+Check out [Create a Source Plugin](/docs/create-source-plugin/#create-source-plugin) for how this works from a user point of view.
 Behind the scenes, the field inference is handled by [inferFromFieldName](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/infer-graphql-type.js#L204).

 This is actually quite similar to the mapping case above.
 We remove the `___NODE` part of the field name.
 E.g `author___NODE` would become `author`.
 Then, we find our `linkedNode`.
 I.e given the example value for `author` (which would be an ID), we find its actual node in redux.
 Then, we find its type in processed types by its `internal.type`.
 Note, that also like in mapping fields, we can define the `linkedField` too.
 This can be specified via `nodeFieldname___NODE___linkedFieldName`.
 E.g for `author___NODE___name`, the linkedField would be `name` instead of `id`.